 While not as spectacular as some of the later stops on the road, it’s a great place to get your first taste of hiking among the redwoods.
 This is also a perfect stop for anyone who has mobility issues as the trail is fairly flat and hard-packed.
 You could even let the kids run around a bit thanks to the openness of the trail, just make sure you don’t let them scurry off into the woods!

 Related Reading: The Best Hiking Jackets for Every Season

-This grove also has a couple of small trails which lead away from it and down to Elk Creek.
+This grove also has a couple of small trails that lead away from it and down to Elk Creek.
 Take the chance to wander away for just a bit and enjoy some solace by the soothing sounds of the creek.
-Most people will be wanting to stay with the trees, so its a chance to get away and grab some pictures that others might miss.
+Most people will be wanting to stay with the trees, so it’s a chance to get away and grab some pictures that others might miss.

 Shrine Drive-Thru Tree

 Now, it’s impossible to make a road trip through all these redwoods and not stop at at least ONE drive-thru tree.
 Shrine Drive-Thru Tree in Meyers Flat is the perfect stop thanks to it being right off the Avenue of the Giants and just a minute down the road from your last stop at Bolling Grove.

 The tree was naturally hollowed out by fire over a century ago and spared from logging in the area.
 The original owners expanded the opening only slightly to allow for the first horse-drawn buggies to pass through!
 Shrine is one of the oldest drive-thru trees and is a great way to experience the Avenue of the Giants in the same way as those first tourists did over a century ago!
 This Northern California wonder is what makes the road trip and any vacation truly unique in my opinion.